Covering Cancer?

 March 22, 1937

-This five-page article profiles cancer researcher Dr. Clarence Cook Little, director of the American Society for the Control of Cancer, and his plans to create a “Women’s Field Army” in 39 states to educate women about cancer, “the largest evangelical movement ever loosed against a disease.”
+This article profiles cancer researcher Dr. Clarence Cook Little, director of the American Society for the Control of Cancer, and his plans to create a “Women’s Field Army” in 39 states to educate women about cancer, “the largest evangelical movement ever loosed against a disease.”
 The article begins, “Three hundred thousand U.S. women have cancer.
 Some 80,000 will die of it this year…”

 The back cover is a color advertisement for Lucky Strike cigarettes (American Tobacco Company).
 There are also two advertisements for pipe tobacco, Prince Albert (RJ Reynolds Tobacco Company) and Briggs Pipe Mixture (Briggs).

-“The New War on Cancer via Virus Research & Chemotherapy” (9 pages)
+“THE NEW WAR ON CANCER via Virus Research & Chemotherapy” (9 pages)

 Cover story, “Cornering the Killer”